KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 you can change the value of threshold by changing model.predict(X_test) to model.pridict_proba(X_test)[:,1]> A number between 0 and 1 (your new threshold).

+as mentioned each threshold is a new model. we can build a ROC curve by roc_curve function from sckit_learn. this function takes the true target values and the predicted probabilities from our model.

+step1: use predict_proba method

+step2: call roc_curve function

+         it returns:

+               1. an array of FP rates: 1-Specificity (X_axis)

+               2. an array of TP rates: Sensitivity (Y_axis)

+               3. the threshold (wont be needed in graph)

 ***************************************************************************************************************************

 so, we've talked about logistic regression in the previous section.